-Somewhat more cryptic, I tried to impress on him that it wasn’t just munitions creating casualties; there were always capricious dangers to fragile human bodies working with and amid giant machines of war.
+Somewhat more cryptic, I tried to impress on him that it wasn’t just munitions creating casualties; there was always looming danger to fragile human bodies working with and amid giant machines of war.

 Long after midnight, Birdman said goodbye, but I did not stop remembering.
 I put Pink Floyd’s Dark Side of the Moon on the stereo and set the turntable to repeat.

 Dawn passed, and then noon.

 When my neighbor Robert came home that evening, I met him at the top of the stairs and sputtered some sort of greeting

 Passing through the kitchen, he grabbed us each a beer.
 After he plopped down in his favorite chair, I landed on the couch.

 “Talk now?” he asked.

 I felt a flush of embarrassment.
 “OK, I’m kinda freaked out,” I said before immediately contradicting myself.
 “Nah, I’m fine.
 It’s just….”

 Robert took a sip of his beer.
 With a slight smile he said, “Well, you look like hell.”

-Every attempt to speak came up short.
-My mind raced through a thousand images and phrases.
+Every attempt to speak came up short while my mind raced through a thousand images and phrases.
 As if he could see my scrambled thoughts, Robert said, “Tell me one thing.
 Tell me about just one thing that’s on your mind.”

 My tongue and brain seemed knotted together.